 What is a Solar Power Purchase Agreement?

-A solar power purchase agreement (PPA) is a financial arrangement in which a third-party developer installs, owns, and operates a solar energy system on a customer’s property.
-The customer agrees to purchase the electricity generated by the system at a predetermined rate, usually lower than the local utility rate, for a specified period, typically 10 to 25 years.
-This allows the customer to benefit from solar energy without the upfront costs and maintenance responsibilities of owning the system.
+The customer agrees to purchase the power generated by the system at a predetermined rate, usually lower than the local utility rate, for a specified period, typically 10 to 25 years.
+This allows the customer to benefit from solar electricity without the upfront costs and maintenance responsibilities associated with owning the system, making it an appealing option for those looking to manage their energy consumption effectively.

 What is the point of a Power Purchase Agreement (PPA) in Solar?